Nadihat/Repeater-Divination/README.md

 MKabbalah.py is an old version that hashes little compared to v2.<br>
 HKabbalah.py was a transition version.<br>
-Kabbalah.py was the original version.<br>
+Kabbalah.py was the original version, deleted because its name was confusing the AI.<br>

 August 1, 2025: Added 2Astrology.py, which contains Transits.
 5Astrology.py contains Parallels and Conjunctions (sextiles, squares etc)